CS 332

 A script is executed as if the individual commands were entered, one-by-one, in the Command Window.
 As a consequence, existing variables in the MATLAB workspace can be altered by a script that uses variables of the same name, and new variables created by a script will remain in the workspace after execution is complete.

 When a name, such as testFile, is entered in the Command Window, the MATLAB interpreter first checks if there is a variable of this name in the workspace.
 If not, it checks whether there is a built-in function of this name.
-If no built-in function exists, it looks for an M-File in the current directory with this name as the first file name (i.e., testFile.m).
-If no such file is found, the interpreter checks each directory in a list called the search path for a file of this name.
+If no built-in function exists, it looks for an M-File in the Current Folder with this name as the first file name (i.e., testFile.m).
+If no such file is found, the interpreter checks each folder in a list called the search path for a file of this name.
 If no file is found on the search path, an error is generated.

 When naming variables and files, it is helpful to remember the procedure that MATLAB uses to resolve a name that appears in a script or is entered directly in the Command Window.
 To determine whether a particular name already exists, use the exist function, which returns 0 if a name does not exist: